Home School, our way.

 Once you start thinking, it's obvious that school is no longer fit for purpose.
 It was invented at the beginning of the industrial revolution for the creation of an industrial society.
 In this post industrial era schools are preparing kids for jobs and a society that no longer exists, while destroying initiative and creativity which will be key to life in the emerging new social order.
 The questions for parents are, can they do a worse job at educating their children than schools, and can they make time?
 My partner and I both work part time, so we had time, and believed we couldn't do worse.

-At first we tried teaching curriculumy type information, but it felt uncomfortable so we gradually abandoned it.
+At first we tried teaching curriculumy type information, but it felt uncomfortable so we gradually gave it up.
 Instead we just looked at what the kids wanted to do and enabled it to happen.
 When they showed an interest in rock climbing I learnt how to belay, if they wanted to do animation I worked out the camera, computer and software systems, learnt how to use them, did a quick demo and left them to get on with it.
 If they looked lost we'd look at what they had done and then help them imagine what they might like to do next, or brainstorm something completely different.

 When aged around 13, they appeared to have learnt everything from me they were interested in so I began to feel a bit helpless.
 Kids clubs were too basic and they were only reluctantly accepted into adult workshops if I was there to mind them.
 But a few (expensive) adult workshops in things like green woodwork or ceramics went a long way.
 They discovered that a lot of experts and graduates put films online explaining the hows and whys of making stuff.
 By the time they were 14 I was asking them to help me with my work in their areas of interest.
 They picked up things like virtual 3D modelling, games design, virtual reality world making, and after effects, effortlessly online when they were 13+.
 So everything kind of worked out OK in that learning progressed well beyond our ability to teach.

 My partner and I are both art workers and the kids seemed happy to go in that direction so our home education turned out to be 10 years of art school.
 They have both been helping me for years, and began selling art at exhibitions or online, and being paid to make short films by the age of 16.
-They're not raking it in yet but its a good Saturday job's worth from their own manufacture.
+They're not raking it in but its a good Saturday job's worth from their own work.
 Every now and then they entered work into competitions at the Bodgers Ball, local garden shows, Exeter Animation Festival, and computer games design or VR online and win surprisingly often.
 Both wanted to go to art college at 16 to be around roomfuls of people making stuff.
 They are A grade art students and appear reasonably socially functional.
 I think it's all working out OK for them.
 They are definitely more skilled than I was at 16!

 I loved bed time stories.
 Children's literature is so much better now than in the '70s, such smooth reads with brilliant storylines, Phillip Reeve, Michele Paver, Philip Ridley and loads more.
 I am so glad I got 10 years of reading in, I would have happily gone on for longer but I got moved out of the bed room.